kadie16/kadie16.github.io/_posts/2015-07-09-working-I-swear.md

 ![Robe1](https://raw.githubusercontent.com/kadie16/kadie16.github.io/master/assets/images/posts/i-swear/1robe.png) _<center>Yeah, pink and cyan.
 I'll change to neutral colors later, OK?</center>_

 Yay!!
 I've rendered a model!
 But it isn't very exciting looking.
-It's supposed to look 3D, but it looks flat because it hasn't been lit yet.
+It's supposed to look 3D.
+It looks flat because it hasn't been lit yet.
 If you draw a sphere on a piece of paper, and paint it all one color, it looks like a circle.
 You need to add lighting and shading to make it look like a sphere, right?
-This is the same idea.
+Same idea.
 Cool, I'll enable lighting.

 {% highlight c++ %}
     glEnable(GL_LIGHTING);